 And what did you look for when searching for an obstetrician in Hong Kong?

 I wanted a vaginal delivery so that was my key requirement.
 I also wanted someone who I knew would be technically good in case an instrumental or cesarean delivery was necessary.
-Even though I am an obstetrician myself, I would like to have a doctor who is generally reassuring so I know that if they’re worried, I should worry too.
+Even though I am an obstetrician in Hong Kong myself, I would like to have a doctor who is generally reassuring so I know that if they’re worried, I should worry too.

 Is there anything in particular us Hong Kong moms need to be aware of while we’re pregnant?